MarketSquare/robotframework-openapi-libcore/docs/advanced_use.md

 ### `PathPropertiesConstraint`
 > *Just use this for the `path`*

-To be able to automatically perform endpoint validations, the OpenApiDriver has to construct the `url` for the resource from the `path` as found in the openapi document.
+To be able to automatically perform endpoint validations, the OpenApiLibCore has to construct the `url` for the resource from the `path` as found in the openapi document.
 Often, such a `path` contains a reference to a resource id, e.g. `/employees/${employee_id}`.
-When such an `id` is needed, the OpenApiDriver tries to obtain a valid `id` by taking these steps:
+When such an `id` is needed, the OpenApiLibCore tries to obtain a valid `id` by taking these steps:

 1. Attempt a `post` on the "parent endpoint" and extract the `id` from the response.
 In our example: perform a `post` request on the `/employees` endpoint and get the `id` from the response.